geneontology/protege-tutorial/docs/Disjointness.md

 EXERCISE: Basic Disjoint
 ========================

-Go to the “basic-disjoint” folder in the tutorial directory and follow the instructions in the README.txt
+Go to the [basic-disjoint](../basic-disjoint) folder in the tutorial directory and follow the instructions in the README